upsidedownlabs/upsidedownlabs.github.io/_sources/courses/index.rst

     :align: center
     :alt: Courses Main Page Banner

-Welcome to the Neuroscience Courses section - Your starting point for understanding the electrical language of the nervous system through clear concepts and practical neuroscience applications.
+Welcome to the Neuroscience Courses section: Your starting point for understanding the electrical language of the nervous system through clear concepts and practical neuroscience applications.

-These courses guide you step-by-step from the basic principles of neuroscience to real, practical skills for recording brain, muscle, and nerve activity.
+These courses guide you step-by-step from the basic principles of neuroscience to real, practical skills for recording brain, muscle, heart and eye electrical activity.
 Whether you're new to the field or already have experience, you’ll find clear explanations, hands-on demonstrations, and simple project-based learning that make even the complex topics easy to understand.

 Each module includes clear diagrams, step-by-step explanations, and practical insights that help you understand both the science behind biopotential signals and the hardware used to record them.

-Start your journey into the electrical world of the nervous system - and experience neuroscience in a truly practical, hands-on way.
+Start your journey into the electrical world of the nervous system and experience neuroscience in a truly practical, hands-on way.

 .. only:: html